Romani diaspora: New Zealand

 A small Romani community exists in New Zealand.
-There are an estimated 1,500–3,000 Roma individuals in New Zealand.
+According to the 2023 census 219 Roma individuals in New Zealand.

 Proposed recognition as part of the Indian diaspora

 In March 1976, the International Roma Cultural Festival in Chandigarh, India received the support of then Prime Minister Indira Gandhi, who referred to the Roma as part of the global Indian diaspora.

 In February 2016, during the International Roma Conference, then Indian Minister of External Affairs, Sushma Swaraj stated that the people of the Romani community were the "children of India".
 Advocates for the proposal who took part in the event, including Jovan Damjanovic, president of the World Roma Organisation (Rromanipen), have argued that recognition could provide the Roma with cultural affirmation, a stronger sense of belonging, and potential access to support from Indian institutions, while also symbolically addressing centuries of marginalization.
 Damjanovic stated in an exclusive interview with the Hindustan Times that if India were to accept this proposal, it would mark the first step towards opposing the negative perceptions surrounding the Romani people.
 He also noted that this could provide India with substantial cultural, economic, and political benefits.
 The conference ended with a recommendation to the Government of India to recognize the Romani community spread across 30 countries as a part of the Indian diaspora.
 Following that event, a starred question was raised in the Lok Sabha concerning whether Roma constituted part of the diaspora and whether any official study had been proposed to trace their origins.
 The Ministry of External Affairs (India) replied that the purpose of the 2016 conference was to revive cultural and linguistic ties, assess existing scholarship, and encourage further research, but not to accord formal diaspora recognition.

 In April 2022, an international conference held in Zagreb, Croatia, revisited the issue.
 The event, supported by the Indian Council for Cultural Relations, aimed to examine whether the Roma, dispersed across multiple countries, could be recognized as part of the Indian diaspora.
 Speakers at the conference emphasized the historical and cultural connections of the Roma to India and highlighted the community’s desire for recognition, while also noting the complexities arising from centuries of displacement and marginalization.
 The conference underscored the ongoing need to consider formal recognition, though no official status was conferred by India still.